Woodside, Barkley throw TDs as Titans stop Falcons 23-3

+ATLANTA (AP) — Following his first look at his offense in a game situation, the best news for Atlanta first-year coach Arthur Smith was the dismal results didn’t count.

-ATLANTA (AP) — Logan Woodside and Matt Barkley each threw touchdown passes to open Tennessee’s backup quarterback competition and the Titans beat the Atlanta Falcons 23-3 on Friday night in the preseason opener for both teams.
+Logan Woodside and Matt Barkley each threw touchdown passes to open Tennessee’s backup quarterback competition and the Titans dominated the Falcons 23-3 on Friday night in the preseason opener for both teams.

-The Titans held Atlanta to 139 yards and six first downs in the debut for Falcons coach Arthur Smith, Tennessee’s former offensive coordinator.
+The Titans held Atlanta to 139 yards and six first downs in the debut for Smith, Tennessee’s former offensive coordinator.
+AJ McCarron and Feleipe Franks, the contenders to be the Falcons’ backup to starting quarterback Matt Ryan, combined to complete only seven passes for 52 yards.

+“Thankfully, those don’t go on the record books,” Smith said, adding “We didn’t do enough to help AJ.”

-Woodside started and threw a 13-yard scoring pass to Cameron Batson in the second quarter.
-Woodside completed 10 of 15 passes for 84 yards.
+Woodside started and threw a 13-yard scoring pass to Cameron Batson in the second quarter and completed 10 of 15 passes for 84 yards.

+“I wanted to give him a good ball, and he went up and made a good play,” Woodside said about Batson’s scoring catch.

 Barkley had third-down completions of 14 and 15 yards to Mason Kinsey on a field goal drive early in the second half.
 Barkley’s 12-yard touchdown pass to tight end Miller Forristall in the fourth quarter completed the scoring.